velde/smart-jam/README.md

 - Node.js (v14 or higher)
 - npm or yarn
-- A modern web browser (Chrome recommended)
+- A modern web browser (Chrome recommended for best audio performance)
+- A microphone or audio input device

 ### Installation